Have you been looking for a pair of Robeez shoes for your baby? Do you know what Robeez shoes are what their main purpose is?

-Robeez are a leather covering for a child’s foot.
-The covering allows children to feel the floor with their toes through the leather sole, helping them gain their balance.
-When a child starts to learn how to walk and stand, he uses his toes to get his balance.
+Robeez are a leather covering for a babie’s foot.
+The covering allows babies to feel the floor with their toes through the leather sole, helping them gain their balance.
+When children start to learn how to walk and stand, they use their toes to get their balance.
 Robeez shoes carry the American Podiatric Medical Association (APMA) seal of approval and are recommended by most pediatricians.

 Most pediatricians and shoe fitters recommend having your child walk barefoot or with a pair of Robeez inside the house.
-This is the best thing we can do to promote healthy foot and leg development.
-Using a pair of Robeez is the closest thing to being barefoot, since your child will still be able to feel the floor.
+This is the best thing you can do to promote healthy foot and leg development.
+Using a pair of Robeez is the closest thing to being barefoot, since your baby will still be able to feel the floor.

-Before moving further with this post, I want to clarify that Robeez are great shoes for pre-walkers.
-When a baby starts walking, it is time to provide them with a more substantial shoe that has a thicker sole.
-Did you know that Robeez baby shoes are one of the most popular pre-walker shoes in the market?
-Throughout this post, I will describe the best shoes for babies that are learning how to walk!
+I want to clarify that Robeez are great shoes for pre-walkers.
+When a baby starts walking, it is time to provide them with a more substantial shoe.

 There is a common question among parents when it comes to baby shoes: Are firm, semi-flexible or soft-flexible shoes best for my baby?

-This is a really common question I get at the store and parents often hear competing suggestions.
-Physical therapists and pediatricians tend to agree that soft sole shoes are most appropriate for children in their first few years of life.
-Flexibility is the most important feature of the shoe when children are developing their arch and they don’t have the strength to bend a harder sole.
+Physical therapists and pediatricians tend to agree that soft sole shoes are most appropriate for babies in their first few years of life.
+Flexibility is the most important feature of the shoe when babies are developing their arch and they don’t have the strength to bend a harder sole.

 If babies are not walking on their own, they should wear Robeez or go barefoot.
 Robeez imitates bare feet by supporting, not restricting, tiny growing feet.
 The foot needs to be unrestricted so it can function properly.